Phalcode/gamevault-docs/docs/server-docs/setup.md

       CONFIG_DB_SYSTEM: "SQLITE"
     volumes:
       - /files:/your/games/folder:ro
-      - /db:/your/database/folder
+      - /db:/your/sqlite/database/folder
       - /images:/your/images/folder
 ```

-### Method 2: Caprover One Click App
+## Method 2: Caprover One Click App

 Not yet available

-### Method 2: Portrainer One Click App
+## Method 3: Portrainer One Click App

 Not yet available

-## Configuration
+## What Next?

+### 🥳 Congratulations! 🥳

-Congratulations!
-Now that you have set up your server you can begin configuring it.
+Now that you have set up your server you can begin configuring it and importing games.
 There are a ton of configuration options which will be explained [on the next page](configuration.md).

-Most notably you should set the `CONFIG_RAWG_API_KEY` Environment Variable for [RAWG](https://rawg.io/), which is a video game database that Crackpipe uses to fetch game metadata.
+- Most notably you should set the `CONFIG_RAWG_API_KEY` Environment Variable for [RAWG](https://rawg.io/), which is a video game database that Crackpipe uses to fetch game metadata.

+- Also Crackpipe needs your games to be in a specific name format to be able to identify and install them correctly.
+Definitely also have a read on [this chapter.](structure.md)